Current JPAS Status: GREEN

 "'Vetting' is the process by which covered individuals undergo

-time, suitable or fit for Federal employment, eligible to occupy a sensitive
+over time, suitable or fit for Federal employment, eligible to occupy a

-position, eligible for access to classified information, eligible to serve as
+sensitive position, eligible for access to classified information, eligible

-eligible to serve in the military, or authorized to be issued a Federal
+contractor, eligible to serve in the military, or authorized to be issued a

-credential.
-Vetting includes all steps in the end-to-end process, including
+Federal credential.
+Vetting includes all steps in the end-to-end process,

-(existence of a current investigation or adjudication), collecting background
+need (existence of a current investigation or adjudication), collecting

-providing administrative due process or other procedural rights, and ongoing
+adjudication, providing administrative due process or other procedural

-assessments to ensure that individuals continue to meet the applicable
+rights, and ongoing assessments to ensure that individuals continue to meet

 standards for the position for which they were favorably adjudicated."